 If we don’t have underwear that feels as good as it looks, we’re still sisters under the skin—and below the waist-with the Chinese women who were crippled by having their feet bound, women whose ear lobes are enormously stretched by weights, and women whose necks are stretched artificially to resemble human giraffes.

 Will the neglected garter belt save us?
 Garter belts are associated with kink, Victoria’s Secret, and Fredericks of Hollywood.
-I was on the exercycle last night, watching a telenovela with Jane the Virgin’s Rogelio (i.e. Jaime Camil).
-The hapless bridegroom is plied with drink by his nogoodnik friends and tempted by dancing girls—in garter belts.
-He is seduced by the bride’s nogoodnik sister—wearing a garter belt.
-The betrayed bride strips off her wedding dress in public, revealing a –garter belt—and runs away from the altar.
+I was on the exercycle last night, watching a Mexican telenovela starring Jane the Virgin’s Rogelio (i.e. actor Jaime Camil).
+In the drama of adultery, true love, and betrayal, the hapless bridegroom is plied with drink by his nogoodnik friends and tempted by dancing girls—in garter belts.
+He is finally seduced by the bride’s nogoodnik sister—wearing a garter belt.
+The betrayed bride strips off her wedding dress in public, revealing a garter belt—and runs away from the altar.
 (Nothing jiggles as she runs, which is how we know this is a work of fiction).